 Type of Expenditure Definition Purpose/Example Maintenance Expenditure on an asset that maintains the asset in use, but does not increase its service potential or life.
 Life extension: Extending asset lives by repair, reducing average annual consumption costs and renewal rates, eg. Repairing a single pipe in a drainage network or a pothole.
 Capital Renewal Expenditure on an existing asset or a portion of an infrastructure network which returns the service potential, or extends the life of the asset, to its original potential.
-Retains an existing service level, e.g. Resheeting a road reseals, resurfacing an oval.
+Retains an existing service level, e.g. Re- sheeting a road reseals, resurfacing an oval.
 Capital Upgrade Expenditure on upgrading the standard of an existing asset to provide a higher level of service, or to extend the life of the asset beyond its original standard.
 Increases the quality of service provided to ratepayers or provides new services, eg. Widening the pavement of a sealed area of an existing road.
 Capital Expansion Expenditure on extending an infrastructure network at the same standard enjoyed by existing residents to a new group of users.
-Extends services to newly developing areas of the Shire where there are new ratepayers, eg. Extending a road or drainage network, new pre-school.
-The average annual asset consumption is a measure of the asset consumption costs being incurred today.
-To the extent that they are not funded by today's ratepayers, the annuity becomes one for future generations
+Extends services to newly developing areas of the Shire where there are new ratepayers, eg. Extending a road or drainage network, new pre-school. annual asset consumption is a measure of a xtent that they are not funded by today's rate the asset consumption costs being incurred epayers, the annuity becomes one for future